-Outlines in Seagrassponics
+Outlines in Seagrasponics

 The Problem and the Potential.

-There are still no reported cases of seagrass hydroponic fodders raised that have been described for land-based systems, as with goataries, for example, to produce milk, meat and other animal products and further to those for purposes of diversifying with added-value products.
+There are still no reported cases of seagras hydroponic fodders raised that have been described for land-based systems, as with goataries, for example, to produce milk, meat and other animal products and further to those for purposes of diversifying with added-value products.

 The potential for cropping seagrases would be based on land area, growth rate of species and feedstock yield (tons/ha.), at given growth conditions.
 Hydroponics is going to be the predicted revolution for sustainable C-sink fodders, energy and biomaterials using available wetlands and coastal resources.
 These include species cultivated or gathered as beach littoral for animal production for livestock and fish.
-Seagrasses and duckweed have already been earmarked for growth and harvest in this way.
+Seagrases and duckweed have already been earmarked for growth and harvest in this way.

-Seagrasspharming, as it may be referred to, is a novel and economically viable approach to producing bulk food nutritionals, pharma such as plant-based vaccines and animal feed additives for better nurtrition and growth (e. g. hormones and growth promoters).
+Seagraspharming, as it may be referred to, is a novel and economically viable approach to producing bulk food nutritionals, pharma such as plant-based vaccines and animal feed additives for better nurtrition and growth (e. g. hormones and growth promoters).

-Diversifying to produce potentially lucrative nutraceuticals, e. g. s. fructan sweetener in the rhizomes and arachidenoic acid (a specialized fatty acid) in the leaves and lanosterol, as a base material for eventual drug research and manufacturing for Vit D metabolism in health are possible developments in R & D.
+Diversifying to produce potentially lucrative nutraceuticals, e. g. s. fructan sweetener in the rhizomes and arachidenoic acid (a specialized fatty acid) in the leaves and lanosterol, as a base material for eventual drug research and manufacturing for Vit D metabolism in health are posible developments in R & D.

-Biology of Seagrasses.
+Biology of Seagrases.

 Using Wetlands or Coastal Resources for Feed and Biofuels.

-Coastal areas around the world of which a good example where ethnobotanic practices already exist are in the Indian sub-continent that are land-based which hopefully will spearhead future research activities elsewhere in places like Australia, the Philippine Islands, Canada's Vancouver Island and West Coast and the rest of Oceania, in the Pacific Rim.
+Coastal areas around the world of which a good example where ethnobotanic practices already exist are in the Indian sub-continent that are land-based which hopefully will spearhead future research activities elsewhere in places like Australia, the Philippine Islands, Canada's Vancouver Island and West Coast and the rest of Oceana, in the Pacific Rim.